benitomartin/nlp-news-classification/README.md

 ## 👏 App Deployment

-The last step was to deploy and app hosted in Hugging Face using Gradio.
-This app can be tested with available sample images or with own ones.
+The last step was to deploy an app using Gradio.
+The app can be tested following this [link](https://huggingface.co/spaces/bmartinc80/birds_pytorch).

 <p align="center">
     <img src="images/app_deployment.png"/>